 All CoC eligible voting members shall gain membership to the Board through a nomination and election process.

 Each Region shall hold a regional election to choose their regional representatives for Board seats.
-Elected regional Board member names must be submitted to the current Board by October 1st.
+Elected regional Board member names and the regional minutes duly electing that person must be submitted to the current Collaborative Applicant by October 1st.

-Should a Region choose not to nominate an individual for its open Board seat, the Board shall appoint an individual from the Region to the vacant Board seat.
+Should a Region choose not to nominate an individual for its open Board seat, the Board shall nominate and vote on an individual from the Region to the vacant Board seat to serve until the next regional election.

-Nominations for at-large Board representatives shall be solicited by the Board, through the Collaborative Applicant,.
+Nominations for at-large Board representatives shall be solicited by the Board, through the Collaborative Applicant, at least thirty (30) days prior to the annual CoC membership meeting.

-The at-large Board membership election shall occur during the CoC annual meeting.
+The at-large Board membership election shall occur during the annual CoC membership meeting.

-BOARD TERMINATION AND RESIGNATION
+BOARD TERMINATION, RESIGNATION, AND VACANCIES

 Any Board member may resign with written notice to the Board Chair.
-Any Board member who misses three (3) consecutive Board meetings without notifying the Board Chair shall be presumed to have resigned.
+Any Board member who misses three (3) consecutive Board meetings without notifying the Board Chair or misses more than 50% of board meetings in a calendar board year shall be presumed to have resigned.
 A Board member may be removed with or without cause by the vote of two-thirds (2/3) of the Board members currently in office.

-All Board vacancies occurring between annual Full CoC meetings will be filled by a majority vote of the Board.
+Regional Board vacancies occurring outside the established election process will be temporarily filled until the next regional election cycle occurs by utilizing the following process:

-Regional vacancies shall be filled by an individual who lives or works in the Region.
-The Region shall vote to fill the unexpired board term during the next annual regional election process.
+The Board Chair will notify the region of the Board vacancy.

+Regions will have sixty (60) days from the date of notification to hold a regional election and select a new Board member.

+The newly selected Board member will notify the Board Chair of their election and provide the regional minutes duly noting the election.

+If no person is selected by the region, the Board will select someone to represent the region until the next regional election cycle.

-At-Large vacancies will be filled by an individual who lives or works in any County within the CoC.
-The entire CoC shall vote to fill the unexpired board term during the next annual CoC election process.
+At-Large Board vacancies occurring outside the established election process will be filled at the next annual CoC election process.

 VOTING AND QUORUM AT BOARD MEETINGS

 A simple majority of the current Board members shall constitute a quorum.
-If a quorum is present when a vote is taken, including by telecommunication or email, the affirmative vote of a majority of Board members present will constitute an act of the Board unless this Charter, or any law require the vote of a greater number of Board members.
+If a quorum is present when a vote is taken, including by telecommunication or email, the affirmative vote of a majority of Board members present will constitute an act of the Board unless this Charter, or any law, require the vote of a greater number of Board members.
 Proxies/votes in absentia are not allowed for attendance and/or voting purposes.

 BOARD PROCEEDINGS

-Board meetings will occur at least quarterly.
+Board meetings will occur at least quarterly, or more often as needed..

 Board meetings are open to the general public, with the exception of Executive Sessions.

-Board meetings held in December are designated as the annual meeting for purposes of this Charter.
-Election of officers shall be held at the annual meeting.
+Board meetings held in December are designated as the annual Board meeting for purposes of this Charter.
+Election of officers shall be held at the annual Board meeting.

 Board meeting minutes are available to the general public and CoC via posting to the MO BoS CoC website.